stackblitz/webcontainer-docs/docs/api.md

 Listens for `auth-failed` events, which are emitted when the user declines authorization in another tab / popup.

-The property `error` correspond to a constant that your code can match against while description is a human readable error that can be useful for development.
+The property `error` corresponds to a constant that your code can match against, while `description` is a human readable error that can be useful for development.

 ---